J-Puls/thorium-ui/README.md

 ### Step 2: Setting up your App
 Once the Thorium-UI source file is in your project, we need to do some very minimal boilerplate to get things up and running.
 Start by importing the `ThoriumRoot` component to the return statement of your App (or the render method, if using a class-based App component).

+When using ThroiumRoot, you must pass it either a "dark" or "light" prop.
+This will set the default theme to use (this can always be toggled later inside your components).

 Your App.js file should look like this.

 ```